kvgc/tiddlywiki-firefox-extension/README.md

 ## Usage
 <img src="screenshot.png" width="60%">

-## How to test?
+## Testing and development
 ### Manual way
-* Clone directory
+* Clone directory.
-* Open about:debugging on firefox
+* Open a HTTP server on port 8001 (`python -m http.server 8001`) from the root of this directory.
-* Open the 'This firefox' tab
+* Open about:debugging on firefox and navigate to the 'This firefox' tab.
 * Click 'Load temporary add-on' and point it to the manifest.json in this folder

 ### Using nodejs and web-ext